 We want children to read avidly and fluently, with understanding and enjoyment.
 We stress both reading for pleasure and developing the skills of reading for information.
 We want children to see themselves as readers from the very beginning.
 Starting in the Foundation Stage classes, children read books in school and take them home.
 The emphasis in the early stages is on sharing books and supporting children to develop their own competence in reading.
 We aim to provide a wide range of books, both within the classroom and in the library.
 During the day all classes will have a guided reading session when books are shared with the teacher, other adults or other children.

 In the early stages children are encouraged to write about their own experiences.
 Children are encouraged to see writing as a process and we expect them to develop skills of drafting their work to become independent writers.
 We encourage them to be creative in story writing and poetry and they learn to write for different purposes.
-Handwriting and presentation are important skills and taught alongside our phonics programme.
+Handwriting and presentation are important skills and taught explicitly and as part of all lessons.

-We aim to give all children confidence and competence with numbers and measures.
-We encourage our pupils to enjoy mathematics by offering them opportunities for investigation, challenges and for them to apply their skills in ‘real life’ contexts such as, spending money at the local shops and cooking.
+In our school we believe that all children can be confident, competent mathematicians who enjoy the subject and have a positive attitude towards maths.
+We work closely with the National Centre for Excellence in the Teaching of Mathematics and follow a Teaching for Mastery style curriculum (see diagram below).
+We encourage our pupils to enjoy mathematics by offering them opportunities for investigation, challenges and for them to apply their skills in ‘real life’ contexts such as, spending money and cooking.
 We teach a broad range of skills in using and applying mathematics and calculation methods to enable our pupils to solve mathematical problems in a wide range of contexts and to make connections within mathematics.
 We do this in accordance with the objectives from the National Curriculum.
-Our pupils explore the areas of number, shape and space and data handling and where possible this is contextualised in the topic area they are studying at the time.
+Our pupils explore the areas of number, shape and space and statistics and where possible this is contextualised in the topic area they are studying at the time.
 They are encouraged to independently investigate and develop their understanding of numerical concepts and deepen their mathematical thinking.